My Approach to Helping

 More Info About My Practice

 I have a strong background in working with individuals struggling with disordered eating, depression, substance use, and self-harm.
-I work with clients ages 10+ using a variety of modalities including person-centered therapy, acceptance and commitment therapy (ACT), cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), psychodynamic theory, and parts work.
+I work with clients ages 12+ using a variety of modalities including person-centered therapy, EMDR, Internal Family Systems (IFS), cognitive behavioral therapy (CBT), and psychodynamic theory.
 I also take a trauma-informed lens in my approach to therapy, as I believe that trauma touches all of our lives in some way, shape, or form.

 Finally, I strive to work from an affirmative and culturally sensitive perspective, honoring the lived experiences of BIPOC and LGBTQIA+ individuals and members of marginalized communities.
 I work out of Westminster, CO, on the stolen lands of the Ute, Cheyenne, Očhéthi Šakówiŋ, and Arapaho peoples.